RMcKennaSESE/EGM722_Assignment/README.md

 Start at section one and work your way through the notebook.

 3. Troubleshooting
-Repeatedly running section 4 (charts) can cause jupyter notebook to stop outputting displaying information like print statements and .head().
-The most straightforward solution is to clear cell outputs, close the notebook totally and open it up again.
+•	Repeatedly running section 4 (charts) can cause jupyter notebook to stop outputting displaying information like print statements and calling column headers.
+	The most straightforward solution is to clear all cell outputs, close the notebook totally and restart from anaconda navigator.
+•	Clearing outputs and beginning the code from the start will cause progress to ‘reset’ when running the cancun() function to change the map, e.g., running code to eliminate 5 teams, clearing and starting again will ‘reinstate’ those teams.
+•	Running the cancun() function by calling it more than one at a time appeared to cause an issue where maps wouldn’t be updated correctly.
+	The workaround for this is to run the function and wait for the saved map to appear in the directory and for the output message to display on notebook before running it again for another team.